horse purslane

 distribution black pigweed in australia

-Horse purslane (Trianthema portulacastrum Linn.)
+Horse Purslane (Trianthema portulacastrum Linn.)

 It is widespread throughout QLD, Northern and Central NSW, the NT, and in Northern and North-western WA.